cibc mobile ad

 Capital Cost Allowance

-If you have deducted CCA from your profit, you have overestimated your capital asset depreciation.
+If you make a capital gain on a property for which you have deducted CCA from your profit, you have overestimated your capital asset depreciation.
 This is recaptured and fully included in your taxable income.
-Terminal loss is subtracted from your taxable income to reduce your payable tax.
+If you make a loss on the sale of a depreciable property, you have underaccounted for its depreciation.
+This terminal loss is subtracted from your taxable income to reduce your payable tax.

-If you subtract all the CCAs used against income for a property over the years from its cost (capital cost), you derive adjusted capitalized cost.
+If you subtract all the CCA used against income for a property over the years from its cost (capital cost) and add the cost of all improvements, you derive adjusted capitalized cost.
 The amount of CCA is a portion of adjusted capitalized cost.
 Canada Revenue Agency divides depreciable capital properties into many classes and assigns a depreciation rate to each class.
 You derive the maximum CCA by multiplying the capital property’s depreciation rate and its adjusted capital cost.
 Note that you cannot use CCA to create a loss and that you can choose to use as much CCA as you wish up to its maximum amount.
 In the following, we explain some of these classes.

 Class 1: Most buildings acquired after 1987, their parts and additions to them are grouped in class 1.
 Class 1 has a depreciation rate of 4%.
 If a non-residential building is acquired after March 2007 and used in Canada for manufacturing or processing it has an additional allowance of 6% for a total allowance of 10%.
 Other eligible non-residential buildings qualify for an additional allowance of 2% for a total annual depreciation allowance of 6%.